csulak/topics-angular/README.md

 To see which endpoints have the project and how you could hit them.
 You can review this information here [Swagger-UI](http://localhost:8090/dcl-amenities-vas/swagger-ui.html#/)

+`Note: If you are running the project in different port (8090) you must to specify the port in previous links`

 ## Further help

 - Slack `#studio-calypso` channel